 The sources of succession and inheritance law

-Australian succession and inheritance law consists of legislation and the general (common) law, that is cases concerning succession/inheritance disputes brought before and decided by the various courts in each state and territory.
-The courts which decide such cases are the respective supreme courts.
+Australian succession and inheritance law consists of legislation passed by the states and territories and the general (common) law as decided by the courts.
+The courts which decide willl and estates disputes are the respective supreme courts.

 Australian State and Territory Parliaments have responsibility for making legislation on succession and inheritance matters.
 Even though their statutory schemes are similar, one from the other, the law is not completely uniform and some detailed differences exist.
 The reason for this stems from the history and development of succession law in Australia from the time of its inception into Australia from England.
 While due care and diligence is taken in preparing content, such differences across jurisdictions may or not be referred to.
 The legislation page contains a list of the most relevant statutes to succession law and information to sources of general law.

 Testamentary freedom of choice

 Australian succession law allows people freedom to choose who will inherit their property when they die, known in law as ‘testamentary freedom’.
 However if people leave eligible dependents without adequate provision, family provision legislation in all states and territories permits them to apply to the court (the relevant Supreme Court) for redress.